 Facebook recommendations make the choice easy

 If you've ever left a review on Facebook before, it's always worked pretty much like every other rating site.
 You visit a Facebook Company page, click the review tab, enter a 1-5 star rating, and provide a brief comment.
-This is essentially the same pattern as used by other major review sites, like Google, Yelp, and TripAdvisor.
+This is the same pattern used by other major review sites, like Google, Yelp, and TripAdvisor.

 That's what makes this change pretty big news, Facebook has eliminated the 1 to 5 star rating system, and replaced it with a simple question: